-SAFE was started by a team of people who lose sleep at night because they know girls and women are being sexually exploited in their communities.
+SAFE was started by a team of people who lose sleep at night because they know victims are being sexually exploited in our communities.

-We are grateful to everyone who helped SAFE come to life, and to the Advisory Board for giving their time, expertise, and resources to this effort.
+We are grateful to everyone who helped SAFE come to life years ago, and to the current Advisory Board for giving their time, expertise, and resources to this effort.

 Amanda Hightower – Real Escape from the Sex Trade (REST)

 Benjamin Gauen – King County Prosecuting Attorney’s Office

 Doug Myers – Edward Jones